cecat/UtilityWatchMQTT/DEV/README.md

 ### Sump Pump

 When I first implemented this system I used an accelerometer on the sump discharge pipe, sampling it at like 16x/second and looking for motion, which was fun.
 But now I use a Hall Effect current sensor - I found a nice one from [ModernDevice](https://moderndevice.com/product/current-sensor/) that zip-ties to the power cord.

-The advantage to the vibration-based sensor is that if you have a battery backup pump the sensor will detect that one as well as the main.
+An advantage to the vibration-based sensor is that if you have a battery backup pump the sensor will detect that one as well as the main.
 This is how I figured out once that my main had failed (it was running more frequently than normal since the battery backup was smaller).
 I don't have a battery backup hooked up at the moment.
 But I do track how many times the sump runs, and for my situation I have figured out that I should be worried when the sump runs more than about 7 times in 30 minutes, thus I track that and send it to HA where I have an automation that texts me when the sump is running that often.
+And, well, you could also monitor your battery backup with a second current sensor.

 At some point it would be nice to add some logic to determine that the sump is out (vs. just inactive because it's not needed), such as watching the frequency and detecting that it suddenly goes from running a lot to not running.

 ### HVAC Fan